Overview

 • Prior service to THG and its other clients.

-account transactions and services.
+all account transactions and services.

 Research and Other Benefits

-While THG does not receive traditional “soft dollar benefits,” THG and by
+While THG does not receive traditional “soft dollar benefits,” THG, and by

 extension, its clients receive access to certain institutional brokerage services